QuEST-Kit/QuEST/examples/README.md

 # Running

+## Locally

-Once compiled as above, the compiled executable can be run from within the `build` directory.
+Once compiled as above, the compiled executable can be locally run from within the `build` directory.
 ```console
 ./myExecutable
 ```